meeting held virtually via Microsoft Teams

 No requests for dispensation received.

-a) Resolved that the minutes of the Parish Council Meeting held on 8th March 2021 were a true and correct record.
+a) Resolved that the minutes of the Parish Council Meeting held on 11th January and 18th January were a true and correct record with the following amendments:

 b) Noted for information the minutes of the following committees: